SFS2X Docs / GettingStarted / admintool-ServerConfigurator

 » Configuration settings

 The SFS2X configuration settings are divided into a number of tabs.
-Most of the settings are self-explanatory, anyway they are all accompanied by the Help icon: keeping the mouse pointer over it for a moment shows up a tooltip with basic information.
+Most of the settings are self-explanatory, anyway they are all accompanied by a little Help icon: keeping the mouse pointer over it for a moment shows up a tooltip with basic information.
 Reading such notes is highly recommended.

 The following paragraphs show the screenshots of all the module's tabs and enter into deeper details about the less straightforward settings.